What is the Gospel - A Message about Faith and Repentance

 0:00

-It's like visiting a physician for a terminal illness.
-The diagnosis is bad news, but the cure makes it good.
-Psychology masks symptoms but doesn't address sin's root.
-Only the gospel deals with our indwelling sin, as God provides the solution.
-The third session covered Jesus Christ, who lived the perfect life we needed, died the death we deserved, and reigns as King.
-He saves from God's wrath, secures in God's love, satisfies with God's glory, and satiates with God's blessings.
+The third night, we looked at Jesus Christ.
+He lived the life we needed to please God, died the death we deserved, and reigns as King.
+He saves us from God's wrath, secures us in God's love, satisfies us with God's glory, and satiates us with God's blessings.

 Jesus is the only way of salvation.
-Finite creatures can't satisfy God's infinite justice; eternal punishment is required.
-Only an infinite God could provide infinite value through one act.
-Jesus retained His deity for infinite value and took human nature to die.
-His one death on the cross has eternal significance, freeing us from judgment.
+Finite creatures cannot satisfy God's infinite justice; eternal punishment is required.
+Only an infinite person—God—could do so in one act.
+Yet the law demands death, so Jesus took on human nature while retaining His deity.
+His one death has infinite value, securing us from judgment forever.

 These truths lead to our conclusion: the gospel is a message about faith and repentance.
-Jesus bore God's wrath for your sins—not potentially, but actually.
-There's no potential salvation; it's accomplished.
-Christ took your place, imputing His righteousness to you through justification.
-God sees Christ's righteousness in you and declares you not guilty.
-This happened thousands of years ago; Jesus intercedes for you based on His finished work.
-God views you as righteous from this moment to eternity.
+Jesus bore God's wrath for your sins—not potentially.
+There is no potential salvation in Scripture.
+Christ's work is complete: He took your sins, was judged in your place (justification), and imputed His righteousness to you.
+God declares you righteous and not guilty based on Christ's accomplished work.

 Faith: Trust in the Object